danthedeckie/streetsign/docs/screen_options.rst

 Each 'zone' is a block in your Screen which can display Posts from multiple Feeds.

+The usual layout is a scrolling "headlines" zone at the bottom, a "date and time" zone at the top, and a textual news zone on one side, and pictures on the other.

-The reason for this is so that you can separate your data "semantically".
+The reason that each zone can show multiple feeds is so that you can separate your data "semantically".
 You can have a "Campus News" feed, a "Staff-only" feed, a "World News" feed, a "daily photos" feed, and so on.
-Then in your staff room(s), the screen can show posts from all of those, but in the public cafeteria not show all of them except the staff news, and so on.
+Then in your staff room(s), the screen can show posts from all of those, but in the public cafeteria not show the staff only feeds, and so on.

 Types of Zone Animation
 ~~~~~~~~~~~~~~~~~~~~~~~